-The Consolidated Financial Statements of Arion banki hf. for the year ended 31 December 2010 include the Financial Statements of Arion banki hf. and its subsidiaries, together referred to as "the Bank".
+The Consolidated Financial Statements of Arion Bank for the year ended 31 December 2010 include the Financial Statements of Arion bank and its subsidiaries, together referred to as "the Bank".

 The Bank is a group of financial undertakings which provide comprehensive services to companies, institutions and private customers.
 These services include corporate banking, retail banking, capital markets services, corporate financing, asset management and comprehensive wealth management for private banking clients.